parsonsmatt/command-pattern/2-values-effects.md

 Note:

-So, when we talk about "doing stuff" in computer programming, we have a bunch of different ways of organizing it.
+So, when we talk about "doing stuff" in computer programming, we're typically talking about methods or functions.
-Typically, we break functionality up into small pieces -- we call them methods in OOP land, and functions in fantasyland.

 # Input and Output